ROCm/rocSHMEM/docs/api/rma.rst

 .. cpp:function:: __device__ void rocshmem_ctx_TYPENAME_put_nbi_wave(rocshmem_ctx_t ctx, TYPE *dest, const TYPE *source, size_t nelems, int pe)
 .. cpp:function:: __device__ void rocshmem_ctx_TYPENAME_put_nbi_wg(rocshmem_ctx_t ctx, TYPE *dest, const TYPE *source, size_t nelems, int pe)

-  :param ctx:    Context with which to perform this operation
+  :param ctx:    Context with which to perform this operation.
-  :param dest:   Destination address; Must be an address on the symmetric heap
+  :param dest:   Destination address.
+Must be an address on the symmetric heap.
-  :param source: Source address; Must be an address on the symmetric heap
+  :param source: Source address.
+Must be an address on the symmetric heap.
-  :param nelems: The number of elements to transfer
+  :param nelems: The number of elements to transfer.
-  :param pe:     PE of the remote process
+  :param pe:     PE of the remote process.
-  :returns:      None
+  :returns:      None.

 **Description:**
-Writes contiguous data of nelems elements from source on the calling PE to dest at pe.
+This routine writes contiguous data of ``nelems`` elements from source on the calling PE to ``dest`` at ``pe``.

 ROCSHMEM_PUTMEM
 ---------------